Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ### Tracking Technical Debt

-Tech debt should be tracked by the team/group as a key metric.
-It may be that you have to find a way to expose or count the cost of this debt, which isn't always easy.
+Tech debt should be tracked by the team/group as a critical metric.
+You may have to find a way to expose or count the cost of this debt, which isn't always easy.
 Some areas you can track:

 * Software Development
   * [Complexity](https://linearb.io/blog/what-is-code-complexity/) - Various code complexity metrics can be tracked and monitored on each project to understand where the complexity lies and help identify areas which need work.
   * [New Bugs vs Closed Bugs](https://dzone.com/articles/8-top-metrics-for-measuring-your-technical-debt) - Are your bugs growing or falling?
   * [Testing Effort](https://linearb.io/blog/how-to-measure-technical-debt/#:~:text=Measuring%20Technical%20Debt%3A%20Identify%20High-Risk%20Areas%201%20Keep,Risk%20and%20Add%20Importance%20to%20the%20Mix%20) - An easy approximation is to look at test coverage.
-Test coverage isn't a golden bullet by any means; whilst a low value is a warning, a high volume doesn't mean the tests are good, coverage can show how well-understood a code base is.
-As such, have a threshold, such as 80% as a target.
+Test coverage isn't a golden bullet by any means; whilst a low value is a warning, a high volume doesn't mean the tests are good; coverage can show how well-understood a code base is.
+As such, have a threshold, such as 80%, as a target.
 * Infrastructure - Track the cost to service and host the application.
 Compare the current choice with the preferred pattern for hosting the application.
 * Architectural - Does the application follow the organisation's standards and recommendations?
 Does it follow the vendor's deployment guidance?
 If it is non-standard, then it will be more expensive/riskier to host and fix.
 It may cause complexity to host and manage.
 * Training - Do you need to hire people for every new technology?
 Are your team unable to spend time looking at potentially valuable new tools and technologies?